planttheidea/react-pure-lifecycle/README.md

 export default lifecycle(methods)(FunctionalComponent);
 ```

 The complete list of lifecycle methods are supported, minus `constructor` (if you want to fire something as early as possible, use `componentWillMount`).
-The first parameter passed to each lifecycle method is the component's current `props`, and then all standard parameters for that given lifecycle follow.
+The first parameter passed to each lifecycle method is the component's current `props`, and then all standard parameters for that given lifecycle method follow.
 For a detailed explanation of each of the methods and the parameters they expect, [check the React documentation](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle).

 In addition to functional components, you can use this on a standard React class: